-You will see that the city spent \$57.5 million on libraries in FY 2015.
-Approved funding was reduced by approximately \$49,000 for FY 2016.
-In FY 2017, the mayor proposed expanding library funding by about \$2.9 million, or 5 percent.
+You will see that the city spent \$56.5 million on libraries in FY 2016.
+Approved funding was increased by \$3.8 million for FY 2017, to \$60.3 million.
+For FY 2018, library funding was increased 2.5 percent, to \$61.8 million.

 As a library advocate, you might be curious as to why the additional money was allocated.
-Before we figure out why money was subtracted and perhaps how to add it back, it's helpful to know where the money comes from in the first place.
+Before we figure out why money was added, it's helpful to know where the additional money comes from in the first place.
 There are several key tables that show up in the budget chapter for every agency that help explain the agency's funding trends.
 The title of each table also includes a three-letter code for the agency.
 The code for the DC Public Library is "CEO."

-Table CEO-2 shows the sources of library funding.
-The table lists all the possible streams of revenue: Local, special purpose, federal, private, and Intra-District funds.
+Table CE0-2 (next page) shows the sources of library funding.
+The table lists all the possible streams of revenue: local, special purpose, federal, private, and Intra-District funds.

-First, a few terms: "General fund" is the amount of revenue from local DC sources.
-This includes "local" funds, which reflect the basic collection of taxes and fees.
-General fund expenditures also come from "special purpose" funds, which usually are fees or fines collected by the agency that are then reinvested in the agency.
+First, a few terms: The General Fund is revenue generated by the District.
+This includes local funds, which reflect the basic collection of taxes and fees, and also special purpose revenues, which are usually fees or fines collected by the agency that are then reinvested in the agency.
 For example, late fees on overdue books are a library special purpose fund.
-"Gross funds" combines all the sources of funding, including federal monies, any private dollars, and resources from other DC agencies; it is the total amount spent.
-"Intra-District funds" are services provided by one District agency on behalf of another agency.
-For example, the library receives help from the Office of the Chief Technology Officer on broadband access.
-Intra-District funds also reflect federal funds received by one agency but transferred to another.
-For example, DC gets federal funds for its TANF program through the Department of Human Services, but a portion is transferred to the Office of the State Superintendent of Education to support the child care programs administered by the state superintendent.
+Gross funds combines all the sources of funding, including federal funds, any private dollars, and resources from other DC agencies; it is the total amount spent.
+Intra-District funds are services provided by one District agency on behalf of another agency.
+For example, the library receives help from the Office of the Chief Technology Officer on broadband